r-o-b-b-i-e/pootle/docs/developers/hacking.rst

     (venv)> cd C:\git\pootle
     (venv)> pip install -e .

-At this point you should be able to initialise the Pootle demo database as normal:
+At this point you should be able to initialise the Pootle demo database as normal.

+.. note:: Depending on how successful your system has engaged the virtual environment, you may have to execute
+    ``pootle`` commands with ``python manage.py`` from the pootle root folder instead (e.g. ``python manage.py migrate`` instead of ``pootle migrate``).

 .. code-block:: console

-    (venv)> python manage.py migrate
+    (venv)> pootle migrate
-    (venv)> python manage.py initdb
+    (venv)> pootle initdb

-Next, you will need to deactivate the virtual environment in order to set up the client-side bundles with NPM.
+Next, you will need to set up the client-side bundles with NPM.
+It might be necessary to deactivate the virtual environment to perform this step and then reactivate it afterwards, but it might also Just Work from within the venv.

 .. code-block:: console

-    (venv)> deactivate
+    [(venv)> deactivate]
     C:\git\pootle> cd pootle\static\js
     C:\git\pootle\pootle\static\js> npm install
+    [> C:\venv\Scripts\activate]

-The virtualenv must be reactivated to enabled the actual compiled javascript bundles to be generated:
+Now the actual javascript bundles can be compiled:

 .. code-block:: console

-    > C:\venv\Scripts\activate
+    (venv)> cd C:\git\pootle
-    (venv)> python manage.py webpack --dev
+    (venv)> pootle webpack --dev

 The ``webpack`` command will keep running after it's completed, to monitor your javascript files for changes so that it can auto-recompile as you work.
 You'll need to either exit it with ``Ctrl+C`` once it has settled down, or else open